 - Visitors are generally welcome at museums, public areas of cultural centers, and tribal events held at outdoor venues.
 By contrast, spiritual ceremonies may not be accessible to visitors.
 When in doubt, ask if an event is open to the public.

-- Please ask for permission before taking photographs or videos of individuals.
+- Always ask for permission before taking photographs or videos of individuals.
 Do not photograph or film prayers or ceremonies.

 - All archaeological sites are protected by law, and artifacts may not be disturbed or removed from public or private lands.

-- Practice Leave No Trace principles and other responsible travel practices when recreating outdoors across the state
+- Practice Leave No Trace principles and other responsible travel practices when recreating outdoors.

 Native American Museums & Cultural Centers

 While many large-scale non-Native museums can present a one-dimensional view of Native Americans as a relic of ancient times, Native-led museums, exhibits, and programs share a different story.
-The museums on this list will give you an opportunity to immerse yourself in tribal living cultures, including Native art, music, and traditions that are still in practice to this day.
+The museums on this list will give you an opportunity to immerse yourself in tribal living cultures.

 Six Native American artists from across the Pacific Northwest helped create the inaugural exhibit in the museum’s Northwest Native Art gallery, which includes basketry, carvings, multimedia art, and more.
 Located on the University of Washington campus in Seattle, visitors can enjoy frybread and other specialties at the on-site restaurant, Off the Rez Café.